aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 ---

-In this episode we hope to demonstrate that "publishing" anything via CERN gitlab is extremely easy.
+In this episode we hope to demonstrate that "publishing" anything via CERN GitLab is extremely easy.

 ## Create a base directory